These were the top animal stories on NPR in 2023, including a snake on the plane

 After seeing a pool of blood, the tourists feared the whale had encountered a predator.
 But they soon saw a smaller fluke, or tail, poke out from under the water.

-The mother and baby whale, called a cow, nuzzled together as the mom held it up.
+The mother and baby whale, called a calf, nuzzled together as the mom held it up.
 Newborn whales' flukes do not become rigid for about 24 hours, and therefore have difficulty swimming.

 Whales also touch a lot to become familiar with each other, as they cannot smell like land mammals.